FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/security_start_here/certificates_and_keys_start_here/_index.md

 -   Provides information about the owner
 -   Links the owner to a public key

-To ensure that this information is correct, a third party referred to as the <span style="font-style: italic;">Certificate Authority</span>, or <span style="font-style: italic;">CA</span>, signs the whole certificate.
+To ensure that this information is correct, a third party referred to as the *Certificate Authority*, or *CA*, signs the whole certificate.
 In other words, data is hashed and the generated hash is encrypted using an asymmetric algorithm such as DSA or RSA.
 The CA owns a public/private key pair.
 It uses its private key to create the certificate signature and makes its public key (required to decrypt the signature) available to anyone through its own certificate.

 <span id="Certificate_fields"></span>